Joe21/2015-RoR-basic-refresher/README.md

 # Menu Manager App

-Menu Manager is a RoR application I created to play around with on rails.
-The basic premise was to create a CRUD app featuring various food selections and built upon that application with more technologies and features.
+Menu Manager is a RoR application I created to play around with rails.
+The premise was actually a quick demo to teach basic SQL to a friend but I figured I run with it and see where it can lead.
 Further details and documentation to come...

 **Stack**
 * Ruby 2.2.1 on Rails 4.2.1